 Sitting aside Amma and addressing the ashram residents, he said, “Kerala is a holy land.
 It was in this land that pious Adi Shankaracharya took birth.
-Likewise many mahatmas have incarnated in this land.
+Likewise, many mahatmas have incarnated in this land.
 Sri Narayana Guru and Chattambi Swamigal incarnated in this land of Kerala.
-In this Kali Yuga, Mata Amritanandamayi is amongst us….
-She is graciously guiding her devotees in the path of bhajans, devotion and service.”
+In this Kali Yuga, Mata Amritanandamayi is amongst us… She is graciously guiding her devotees in the path of bhajans, devotion, and service.”

 The Kanchi Acharya said that he had been waiting a long time to meet Amma.
 “For many years now, I have been eagerly waiting to visit this sacred place,” he said.
 “Today I got the chance.”

 Continuing, he said, “It is true that we need to serve the needy.
 The affluent sections don’t need our service, per se, but they love and care.
-If we develop noble virtues such as love, compassion, devotion towards God, our life becomes complete.
+If we develop noble virtues such as love, compassion, and devotion toward God, our life becomes complete.
 And the people around us will benefit as well.”

-The Kanchi Acharya briefly stressed the importance of maintaining symbolic customs such as the application of sandal paste, kumkum and vibhuti upon the forehead.
+The Kanchi Acharya briefly stressed the importance of maintaining symbolic customs such as the application of sandal paste, kumkum, and vibhuti upon the forehead.
 He said that these markings help man remember God during their application and help others remember God when they see them.
 “So, along with our inner devotion, we also need to apply vibhuti or sandal paste to our forehead,” he said.
 “If we look at Amma, we see she is never without this.”

 The Kanchi Acharya concluded by saying, “The Lord has incarnated many times, and he has come down in the form of many mahatmas.
 The Lord functions through them and serves society.
 Thus, God blesses us to evolve in our lives.”